 Packaging aside, there’s the floss itself.
 Most best-selling brands are made from nylon.
 As I mentioned earlier, nylon is not biodegradable so that nylon floss will take many years to decompose.

-But, there are better options!
+But there are better options!
 One of my Plastic Free July finds this year was Etee’s silk dental floss.
 It comes in a refillable stainless-steel container and it’s fully biodegradable.
-You can read my full review of the floss, and my other finds, in my Plastic Free July roundup post.
+And Eco-Dent makes vegan waxed dental floss in cardboard packaging.

 At long last, I think I’ve managed to achieve plastic-free dental care.
 These changes save about 20 pieces of plastic from landfill just from my own personal use.
 It doesn’t sound like a lot but when you multiply that by billions of people…